-Assemblyman Gary Schaer (D-36), who represents Passaic and Bergen County, hosted a webinar panel on municipal cannabis policy with leading New Jersey experts.
+Assemblyman Gary Schaer (D-36) hosted a webinar panel on municipal cannabis issues and NJ legal weed law with leading experts.

-Schaer noted the deadline is August 21st for both cannabis regulations and municipality cannabis policy to be set in place by towns.
+Schaer noted the deadline is August 21st for cannabis regulations and municipal cannabis policy.

-No public official or organization has taken responsibility to persuade towns to adopt a model cannabis policy ordinance, leading to towns permanently or temporarily banning facilities.
-However, Clinton Mayor and League of Municipalities President Janice Kovach said they will work with the ACLU (which leads the pro-cannabis coalition where I represent the Latino Action Network, full disclosure) and municipal officials to promote a model cannabis policy ordinance.
+No public official or organization has taken responsibility for persuading towns to adopt a model NJ legal weed law ordinance.
+It’s leading to towns permanently or temporarily banning facilities.
+Clinton Mayor and League of Municipalities President Janice Kovach said they will work with the ACLU (which leads the pro-cannabis coalition where I represent the Latino Action Network, full disclosure) and municipal officials to promote a model NJ legal weed law ordinance.

-She noted towns can use the revenue from cannabis taxes as a consistent revenue stream versus a one-time injection of money, like the stimulus or a grant.
+She noted towns could use the revenue from cannabis taxes as a revenue stream versus a one-time injection of money.

 She said that they will be working closely with the towns “once the applications start flowing.”